-Consultee Response RN IRELAND ENVIRONMENTAL AGENCY (NIEA) for Agriculture, Environment & Rural Affairs (DAERA) BELFAST CITY COUNCIL Page 139: UK Climate Change Act 2008-the act also makes it a requirement to produce an Adaptation Programme Requirement added as suggested.
+Consultee Response RN IRELAND ENVIRONMENTAL AGENCY (NIEA) t for Agriculture, Environment & Rural Affairs (DAERA) BELFAST CITY COUNCIL Page 139: UK Climate Change Act 2008-the act also makes it a requirement to produce an Adaptation Programme Requirement added as suggested.
 Page 148: NI Climate Change Adaptation Programme (2014) - remove CCRA as this is a different document.
 NI CCRA was produced in 2012.
 Text updated, CCRA removed as suggested.
 P219: in Northern Ireland, emissions in 2014 fell to 20.3 MtC02e56, a reduction of 17.4% below the 1990 base year.
 Percentage of reduction added.
 Page 223 - Paragraphs relating to NI Climate Change Adaptation Programme 2014 are repeated 3 times.
 Repeated paragraphs removed.
 Page 138: the abbreviation of the Strategic Planning Policy Statement is the SPPS and not the SPSS.
 Text updated as suggested.
 Marine Page 124 and page 140: reference to the Marine Plan for NI (2017): 'draft' should be added as the Marine Plan has not yet been adopted.
 Third column: it should be noted that 'Once the draft Marine Plan has been adopted the local plan must have regard to the policies set out due to the potential impacts on the marine area.'
 Text updated as suggested.
 Natural resources and water sections: subsequent LOP assessments should make more explicit reference to the potential impacts of the LOP on the marine area.
 Agreed.
 This has been considered further when undertaking the SA of the Draft Plan Strategy, including any draft Marine Plan.

-Consultee Response IN IRELAND ENVIRONMENTAL AGENCY (NIEA) for Agriculture, Environment & Rural Affairs (DAERA) BELFAST CITY COUNCIL Appendix 2: International and European plans, policies and programmes - UNESCO Convention on the Protection of the Underwater Cultural Heritage (2001) should also be considered.
-The Convention sets out basic principles for the protection of underwater cultural heritage.
-Amongst its main principles are an obligation to preserve underwater cultural heritage, with in situ preservation as first option, and a ban on its inappropriate commercial exploitation.
-The implications for the local plan are that the Plan will recognise the Annex or 'Rules' of the Convention as being 'best practice' for underwater archaeology.
-The UNESCO Convention on the Protection of the Underwater Cultural Heritage (2001) has been added to the PPP Review under International Level.
-Appendix 2: Regional- Protection of Wrecks Act (1973) should also be considered.
-Wrecks and wreckage assessed to be of historical, archaeological or artistic importance can be protected by way of site specific designation.
-It is an offence to carry out certain activities within a defined area surrounding a designated wreck, unless a licence for those activities has been obtained through HED.
-The implications for the local plan are that the Plan will take into account any future designated historic shipwrecks.
+Consultee Response /IRONMENTAL AGENCY (NIEA) ovironment & Rural Affairs (DAERA) BELFAST CITY COUNCIL programmes - U the Underwater considered.
+The protection of und principles are ar heritage, with in on its inappropri implications for to recognise the Ar rnational and European plans, policies and NESCO Convention on the Protection of Cultural Heritage (2001) should also be Convention sets out basic principles for the derwater cultural heritage.
+Amongst its main a obligation to preserve underwater cultural situ preservation as first option, and a ban ate commercial exploitation.
+The the local plan are that the Plan will enex or 'Rules' of the Convention as being r underwater archaeology.
+The UNESCO Convention on the Protection of the Underwater Cultural Heritage (2001) has been added to the PPP Review under International Level. should also be of to be of historica be protected by offence to carry surrounding a de activities has be for the local plan gional- Protection of Wrecks Act (1973) considered.
+Wrecks and wreckage assessed al, archaeological or artistic importance can way of site specific designation.
+It is an out certain activities within a defined area esignated wreck, unless a licence for those en obtained through HED.
+The implications are that the Plan will take into account any d historic shipwrecks.
 Protection of Wrecks Act (1973) has been added to the PPP review under Regional Level.